WisTex/Raconteur/.homeinstall/README.md

 Hardware

 + Internet connection and router at home
-+ Mini-pc connected to your router
++ Mini-pc connected to your router (a Raspberry 3 will do for very small Hubs)
 + USB drive for backups

 Software

-+ Fresh installation of Debian on your mini-pc
++ Fresh installation of Debian 9 (Stretch) on your mini-pc
 + Router with open ports 80 and 443 for your Debian

 ## The basic steps (quick overview)

 + Register your own domain (for example at selfHOST) or a free subdomain (for example at freeDNS)
++ Install Debian 9
++ On your router: Open the ports 80 and 443
-+ Log on to your new debian (server)
++ Log on to your fresh Debian
   - apt-get install git
   - mkdir -p /var/www
   - cd /var/www
   - git clone https://github.com/redmatrix/hubzilla.git html
   - cp .homeinstall/hubzilla-config.txt.template .homeinstall/hubzilla-config.txt
   - nano .homeinstall/hubzilla-config.txt
+    - Read the comments carefully
-    - Enter your values there: db pass, domain, values for dyn DNS
+    - Enter your values: db pass, domain, values for dyn DNS
   - hubzilla-setup.sh as root
     - ... wait, wait, wait until the script is finised
   - reboot